AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Get Nav.
 Thumbnail

-Since 2.8.0, requires `caps.supportsGetNavThumbnail`
+Since 2.8.0, requires `caps.supportsGetNavThumbnail`.

-Get an image snapshot of the robot and its surroundings, including map, costmap, point cloud, virtual walls, etc.
+Retrieves an image snapshot of the robot and its surroundings, including the map, costmap, point cloud, and virtual walls.

-The image is 200x200 pixels, can be used for error reporting.
+The image is 200x200 pixels and can be used for error reporting.

 ![](./navi_thumbnail.png)